 Prior to installing solar panels, you should consider the shape and inclination of the roof and the location of the house itself.
 In order to obtain the best annual performance, the roof should be facing south at a 30 degrees angle, approximately.
 These are not strict requirements, since solar panels also work in different settings, as long as the installation is free of shadows between 10am and 4pm.
 It is important to keep the panels far from bushes and trees for two reasons: they might shade the installations and the branches and leaves may scratch the surface, lowering their performance.
 Excessive exposure to wind and rain may also degrade performance, in the long term, so shelter from the wind should be considered when evaluating placement.
 However, as mentioned previously, solar panels come with 25-years warranties, which guarantee that the output should not be lower than 80% within that time frame.
 Plus, surprisingly enough, solar panels do not work better in hotter climates.
 That is because solar cells harness sunlight and not heat, and their efficiency is decreased by high temperatures.

 9. The technology is versatile

-Solar panels can be used on any type of building, road, bridge, and even spacecrafts and satellites.
+Solar panels can be used on any type of building, road, bridge, and even spacecraft and satellites.
 Solar energy is making its way into all aspects of life: lightweight, portable panels are already present on small devices like phone chargers, and next-generation cars and boats are updating to solar.
 Large, empty areas are increasingly being used to host solar farms.
-The largest one is located in the Mojave desert in California, and it generates 90% of the world’s commercially produced solar power.
+The largest one is located in the Mojave Desert in California, and it generates 90% of the world’s commercially produced solar power.

 You will not need to apply for a planning permission to install solar panels domestically, as long as your installation does not protrude more than 200mm.
 You will therefore need permission if your system is too large, or for other reasons such as placement within protected sites.